Copying the Party Constitution: History

+Reactions

 According to observations by Initium Media, before the 50th day of the event (April 19), the "Study Group" presentations were mainly photos of hand-copied Party Constitutions.
 After the 50th day, the presentations were mainly "special presentations" by local grassroots units, and some controversial statements were made.
 On May 16, the Nanchang Railway Bureau released photos of a couple copying the Party Constitution on their wedding night on Weibo, describing the photos as "spreading out the paper and neatly copying the Party Constitution, leaving a beautiful memory for the wedding night."
-These photos sparked discussion and ridicule among netizens, causing the term "copying the Party Constitution" to spread widely on the Internet.
+These photos sparked discussion and ridicule among netizens on Chinese social media, causing the term "copying the Party Constitution" to spread widely on the Internet.
 There were questions about the authenticity of the pictures, while The Beijing News wrote on Weibo that copying the CCP constitution under such circumstances was "contrary to common sense".
 Subsequently, the initial news and reports of "copying the Party Constitution on the wedding night" were largely deleted on the Internet.
 On the 83rd day of the activity, that is, May 22, the "Study Group" stopped updating the "Hand-Copy the Party Constitution" activity, and the "Copy the Party Constitution" activity came to an abrupt end.
 After that, the "Study Group" never released any content related to "Copying the Party Constitution" again.